PhilipTrauner/iTunesConnector/README.md

 * ~~Play song by name~~
 * ~~Playlist info~~
 * ~~Fetch Album artwork~~
-* Editing track tags (put off for now because I can't get it to work)
+* ~~Editing track tags (put off for now because I can't get it to work)~~ (works now 😃)

-## Notes
+* Reimplement search

-If you like **iTunes Connector** consider giving [Anshu Chimala](https://github.com/achimala) a hug.
+# Notes
-Thanks to his project [itunes-cli](https://github.com/achimala/itunes-cli) I was able to understand appscript much faster than I would normally have.
+Python 3 is not supported anymore because appscript has been replaced by ScriptingBridge. iTunesConnector can be executed by a self compiled python installation in addition to the standard Python installation on OS X.